davidpham5/blogging-is-back-baby/src/content/amplify/2025-08-13-like-sugar-on-my-tongue.md

 <iframe src="https://www.youtube.com/embed/ljHdccyQbT4?si=LVCQOoZd96_qpund" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

 Hip hop is the music of the freed black man.
-Tyler the Creator is sharing a freedom that beautiful and joyous.
+Tyler the Creator is sharing a freedom that is beautiful and joyous.
 The video is NSFW.
 Watch it though.